 The Public Trustee charges a fee-for-service to handle deceased estates.
 This is based on the number and type of assets and liabilities, and the number of beneficiaries.
 We do not charge a percentage commission.
-We will give you an estimate of our fee when we first meet and a final fee quote when we have full details of all assets and liabilities.
+We have developed an online estimator, for you to obtain an idea of the potential fees and charges for the Public Trustee to administer a deceased estate.
+We will give you a final fee quote when we have full details of all assets and liabilities.

 Find out more about our fees and charges.

 What if there is a dispute?

 There may be disputes against the estate about who should get what, how assets should be disposed of, or claims against the estate.
 Sometimes as the executor, we have to decide whether we need to make a claim against another person.
 Some of these disputes will involve legal action against the estate.

 Disputes or other contested claims on the estate will complicate and delay the administration of the estate.
 Our role is to make sure everyone’s interests are recognised and dealt with fairly and in line with the law.

 What if there is a trust?

 Sometimes, we need to set up a trust as part of the estate administration.
 For example, if there are minors entitled to a share in the estate, their share cannot be paid to them until they turn 18, or older as stipulated in the will.

 In keeping with the terms of the will or the entitlement in the estate, we handle every aspect of the financial affairs of the trust, from managing property and investing funds, to taking care of the paperwork and legal matters, and advancing money for the beneficiary’s benefit such as covering school fees.